essaysforabetterlife/essays/content/post/the-edge.md

 blocks, swapping ourselves out with our environment in a cycle that just perpetuates, whether described in terms of matter or energy.

-So "I want to change," in th emeaning we intend, has purpose to it.
+So "I want to change," in the meaning we intend, has purpose to it.
 We aren't simply content with the mere fact that we're constantly changing, what we seem to be saying instead is that we want to change in a purposeful direction.
 We want some habitual tendency that we are caught in a loop on to end, and to be replaced with something more advantageous to ourselves long term.
 In the  context of the midnight snack, "I want to change" becomes "I want to make healthier choices that are in my long